The Deal with Outside Information on the LSAT

 - Jun 21, 2019

 One of the cool things we’ve recently done at Blueprint is expand our online resources.
-Over the last year, we’ve instituted a live online course — a full LSAT course we teach through biweekly webinars — and office hours — free daily hangout sessions where instructors go over LSAT concepts and field questions.
+Over the last year, we’ve instituted a live course — a full LSAT course we teach through biweekly webinars — and office hours — free daily hangout sessions where instructors go over LSAT concepts and field questions.
 So after mostly teaching in dusty old classrooms, our instructors are now online, baby.

 Through these online platforms, our instructors get a broader sampling of the future attorneys of America than we did cordoned off in our in-person classrooms.
 Instead of just interacting with our classroom students, we get to hear from students self-studying with other materials.
 As a result, I’ve heard many questions about studying for the LSAT that I haven’t heard all that often when I was my classroom bubble.